Light-coder777/FlaskX/Readme.md

 ##### For now I have implemented the
 ###### Basics app which contains jinja app
 ###### WTFForms where the WTFForms lib is used to perform the github login.
+- Referred and learned from the course from Educative.io